Which products made by Corning are safe for microwave use?

 (Photo: Small restaurant ware ramekin or bouillon cup.
 It is identical to a Centura Tableware sugar bowl in both shape and composition.)

 In the mid 1980s, Centura was replaced by Suprema, a microwave-safe glass-ceramic formula.
-As restaurant ware, many Suprema items were branded as "Corning Pyroceram" or "Corning Pyroceram Tableware".
+As restaurant ware, most Suprema products were branded as "Corning Pyroceram" or "Corning Pyroceram Tableware".
 Determining whether a piece is Suprema or Centura can be done easily by holding it up to a bright light and wiggling your fingers behind it.
 Suprema has a slight translucency, but Centura is very dense and light will not pass through it at all.
 A microwave test also will prove whether it is a safe formula.

 This test determines if an item contains an element that attracts microwave energy, like Centura does, making it unsuitable for microwave use.

 - Fill a microwave-safe cup or measuring cup with water.
 Clear Pyrex is a good choice.

 - Place this in the microwave along with the dish that needs testing.
 Ideally they should not be touching.

 - Heat on High for 30 seconds to one minute, whatever interval it normally takes to make hot water.
 A rolling boil is not necessary.